Tian8du/SP-MVS/README.md

-# TBFE-Network
+# SP-MVS

-Triple-Branch Feature Extraction Network for Height Estimation from Multiview Stereo Satellite Images.
-You Can follow the following steps to train and predict TBFE-Net on WHU-TLC
+**SP-MVS: A Structure-Preserving Network for Edge-Aware Height Estimation from Multi-View Satellite Images**

 ## download the WHU-TLC dataset